MounishaK/1972504_MounishaK_TCSMEANStackTraining/Angular_App/Readme.txt

-This folder is for Angular application and will update this near future.
+This folder is for Angular application and will update this, in near future.